darconeous/openthread/draft-spinel-protocol-bis.md

 has been designed with a layered approach that allows it to be easily adapted to other network technologies in the future.

+.# Status of This Document

+This document is a work in progress and subject to change.

-.# Note
+.# Copyright Notice

 Copyright (c) 2016 Nest Labs, All Rights Reserved

-THIS DOCUMENT IS A WORK IN PROGRESS AND SUBJECT TO CHANGE.

 {mainmatter}

-# Introduction ##
+# Introduction #

 This Network Control Processor (NCP) protocol was designed to enable a host device to communicate with and manage a NCP while also achieving the